litebird/litebird_sim/docs/source/observations.rst

 In this section we describe the :class:`.Observation` class, which represents a sequence of time-ordered-data (TOD) acquired by a detector.
-An object of type :class:`Observation` is usually used to encode the TOD acquired during a short time span, because many codes in the `litebird_sim` framework assume that all the samples in a :class:`Observation` object have been acquired with the detector being in stable conditions (i.e., constant gain, no variations in the properties of noise and bandpass, etc.).
+An object of type :class:`Observation` is usually used to encode the TOD acquired during a time span when the characteristics of the instrument can be assumed to be stable (i.e., constant gain, no variations in the properties of noise and bandpass, etc.).

 A :class:`Observation` object encodes two types of information: